-Once dressed we drove from our Philadelphia suburb to Valley Forge to attend service at the very, very, very old church that was there and so my mom could see if the dogwoods and azaleas were in bloom.
+Once dressed we drove to attend service at a very, very, very old church that smelled like polished wood and old lady perfume.
 It was a five day drive and my dad did not believe in bathroom breaks.

 OK.
 A 20 minute drive that seemed like forever.

-What does this have to do with that gorgeous Easter Egg Bread?
+What does this have to do with my gorgeous Easter Bread?

 Dilute brown gel food color with a little water.
 Dip a toothbrush in and then, with the brush pointed at the egg, run your thumb down the bristles to splatter the color.
 It does take a little practice.